MicrosoftDocs/executable-docs/README.md

 - [Frequently Asked Questions (FAQs)](#frequently-asked-questions-faqs)
 - [Contact Information for Exec Docs](#contact-information-for-exec-docs)

+I'll update the highlighted section with the clarified information about command execution limitations:

 ## Selecting Documentation for Exec Docs

 Not all documentation is suitable for conversion to Exec Docs.
 Use these filters to determine if a document can be effectively converted: